 Indeed, while popular accounts say that the Rasputin family name ended with the infamous Grigor Rasputin’s death, Maria Rasputin’s life proves otherwise.
-In fact, she took the family name to new heights — if she was, in fact, his daughter at all.
+In fact, she took the family name to new heights — if she was, in fact, his daughter.

 Maria Rasputin’s Beginnings

 In 1898 — or possibly 1899 — a peasant family welcomed their newborn child, Matryona Rasputin, into the Siberian village of Pokrovskoye.
 The little girl would later change her name to Maria Rasputin in order to better climb the social ladder in Russia’s capital.